-He visited Sacramento while studying for his medical re-certification and asked to come see me.
+He visited Sacramento while studying for his medical re-certification and asked to come to see me.
 He’s the one who criticized me in the post for not having a toaster.
 Which you can read here if you want the back story.
-But his comments to me felt more like shaming and posturing more so than it ever felt like a joke.
+But his comments to me felt more like shaming and posturing than it ever felt like a joke.

 In my journey from California to Florida, I sort of got stuck in Texas for a bevy of odd reasons.
 I stayed with family since that is where I grew up and eagerly I searched daily for a place in Florida to complete my cross country trek.
 Everyplace I found, for some odd reason or another, would fall through.
 I ended up in Texas for 6 weeks, when I thought it would just be a few days.

 But then, while I was there, one magical thing after another happened to me.
 Life transforming things.
-Evidently God didn’t know I had this all planned out.
+Evidently, God didn’t know I had this all planned out.
 But that’s the wonderful thing about God.
 He knows what we need, better than we do.

 I’ve decided I’m going to remain in Texas for a bit.
 But my entire collection of belongings and my children were in Florida.
 So I trekked temporarily to the sunshine state to collect my things and my “bunnies” and take them back with me before school begins in the fall.

-When I put everything I own in storage, I thought they would remain there three months minimum.
+When I put everything I own in storage, I thought it would remain there for three months minimum.
 It’s now been two years.
 In my previous “toast” blog I talked about how I couldn’t possibly need all this stuff that was costing me $200 dollars a month just to store.
 If I’ve gone 2 years without it, I’m pretty certain I don’t really NEED it.

 I arrived in Florida and went to my storage shed expecting bliss to be reunited with a lifetime of junk, but I was met with something else…overwhelming sorrow.
 It truly got the best of me, because that unit had become a shrine of my life from the past or more importantly a person from the past.
 I came to the painful realization, that was an entirely different person who stored that stuff way back when.

 The very first thing that met my eyes was a dollhouse my parents had given me when I was just a little girl.
-My dad began building it from a $300 dollar kit in 1980’s money, so I can’t imagine how much it would have been worth today.
+My dad began building it from a $300 dollar kit, and in 1980’s money, so I can’t imagine how much it would have been worth today.
 Slowly and meticulously he glued one teeny scrap of wood at a time.
-But then one day and I still don’t know why, he stopped.
+But then one day and I still don’t know why he stopped.
 He never took the time to finish it.
 I tried completing it and I never could.
 And it really broke my heart.

 I no longer had to feel guilt or shame or anything else over that damned dollhouse.
 So…being the Betty that I am, I took a hammer to it.
 I don’t think anything has ever been so cathartic in my life.
 I’m sure the people at the storage place thought I was a complete nut job.
 But it was good.
 REALLY GOOD!

 Slowly I have been working my way through the storage shed deciding what will travel with me to Texas.
 I had planned on getting a truck and filling it up to the brim and transporting it all.
 Then I realized, these aren’t my things any longer.
-They aren’t what matter to me.
+They aren’t what matters to me.
 And step by step, I’ve been sending these things to their rightful home.
-Most all of the furniture went to a charity that helps women escaping the vile world of sex trafficking.
+Most of the furniture went to a charity that helps women escape the vile world of sex trafficking.
 Can I tell you how good that felt to give them all the cream of the crop in my shed?